winngwephyo9/TestingNote/README.md

                 if (temp === targetObject) { isPartOfSelectedTarget = true; break; }
                 temp = temp.parent;
             }
-            if (!isPartOfSelectedTarget) {
+            // If the object is NOT part of the selection, make it transparent if (!isPartOfSelectedTarget) {
                 if (!originalObjectPropertiesForIsolate.has(object.uuid)) {
                     originalObjectPropertiesForIsolate.set(object.uuid, { material: object.material, visible: object.visible });